Terms & Conditions.

 19.2 The parties acknowledge that for the purposes of the Data Protection Legislation, the Customer is the data controller and Wavenet is the data processor (where Data Controller and Data Processor have the meanings as defined in the Data Protection Legislation).

-– 19.4.1 process that Personal Data only on the written instructions of the Customer unless Wavenet is required by the laws of any member of the European Union or by the laws of the European Union applicable to Wavenet to process Personal Data (Applicable Data Processing Laws).
-Where Wavenet is relying on laws of a member of the European Union or European Union law as the basis for processing Personal Data, Wavenet will promptly notify the Customer of this before performing the processing required by the Applicable Data Processing Laws unless those Applicable Data Processing Laws prohibit Wavenet from so notifying the Customer;
+– 19.4.1 process that Personal Data only on the written instructions of the Customer unless Wavenet is required by UK law applicable to Wavenet to process Personal Data (Applicable Data Processing Laws).
+Where Wavenet is relying on UK law as the basis for processing Personal Data, Wavenet will promptly notify the Customer of this before performing the processing required by the Applicable Data Processing Laws unless those Applicable Data Processing Laws prohibit Wavenet from so notifying the Customer;

 – 19.4.2 ensure that it has in place appropriate technical and organisational measures, reviewed and approved by the Customer, to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures (those measures may include, where appropriate, pseudonymising and encrypting Personal Data, ensuring confidentiality, integrity, availability and resilience of its systems and services, ensuring that availability of and access to Personal Data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the technical and organisational measures adopted by it);